 Juan Carlos I Antarctic Station, ES

-Seasonal coastal Antarctic station located 200 m from shore in a small bay in Livingston Island, South Shetland Islands.
-The station is close to Johnson Glacier and Sofia Mountain
+Juan Carlos I Antarctic Station is a seasonal coastal Antarctic station located 200 m from shore in a small bay on Livingston Island, South Shetland Islands.
+The research at JC I covers glaciology, lichen physiology, permafrost, geomagnetism, ionosphere, and meteorology.

 Facilities